Parsl/parsl/docs/userguide/workflows/logging.rst

      2025-12-29 09:22:12.779 interchange:438 MainProcess(20069) MainThread process_manager_socket_message [INFO] Registered manager b'c4b55da1a90f' (py3.11, 1.3.0-dev) and added to ready queue

 - *Resource Pinning* for the workers.
-  Each worker log begins with a message that it has started then a list of resources (CPU and/or GPU) that it will use for tasks.
+  Each worker log begins with a message that it has started then, if affinity is enabled, a list of hardware (CPU and/or GPU) that it will use for tasks.

   .. code-block:: text